 4. Manage Any Chafing

-Suppose you want to get the most out of your hike while still maintaining comfort.
+Suppose you want to get the most out of your hike while staying comfortable.

-In that case, it can be helpful to recognize what parts of your body naturally rub together when you walk, then perhaps consider any other problem areas that might exist.
+It can be helpful to recognize what parts of your body naturally rub together when you walk, then consider any other problem areas that might exist.

 There is nothing worse than realizing halfway through a hike that you are chafed to an uncomfortable state and having to endure it throughout the rest of the walk as it slowly gets worse.